ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 introducing new terms only when needed:

+Asset network (system)
-* Asset network (system): The network or system where a digital asset is utilized.
+: The network or system where a digital asset is utilized.

+Asset Transfer Protocol
-* Asset Transfer Protocol: The protocol used to transfer (move) a digital asset from one network to another using gateways.
+: The protocol used to transfer (move) a digital asset from one network to another using gateways.

+Origin network
-* Origin network: The current network where the digital asset is located.
+: The current network where the digital asset is located.

+Destination network
-* Destination network: The network to which a digital asset is to be transferred.
+: The network to which a digital asset is to be transferred.

+Resource Domain
-* Resource Domain: The collection of resources and entities participating within an asset network.
+: The collection of resources and entities participating within an asset network.
 The domain denotes a boundary for permissible or authorized actions on resources.

+Interior Resources
-* Interior Resources: The various interior protocols, data structures and cryptographic constructs that are a core part of an asset network or system.
+: The various interior protocols, data structures and cryptographic constructs that are a core part of an asset network or system.

+Exterior Resources
-* Exterior Resources: The various protocols, data structures and cryptographic constructs that are outside of (external to) the network or system.
+: The various protocols,
+data structures and cryptographic constructs that are outside of (external to) the network or system.

+Gateway
-* Gateway: The collection of services which connects to a minimum of one network or system, and which implements the secure asset transfer protocol.
+: The collection of services which connects to a minimum of one network or system, and which implements the secure asset transfer protocol.

+Entity public key pair
-* Entity public-key pair: This the private-public key pairs of an entity, where the public-key is available and verifiable outside the network.
+: This the private-public key pairs of an entity, where the public key is available and verifiable outside the network.
 Among others, it may be utilized for interactions other entities from outside the network.
-The term is used to distinguish this public-key from other key-pairs belonging to the same entity, but which is only available within the (private) network.
+The term is used to distinguish this publickey from other key-pairs belonging to the same entity, but which is only available within the (private) network.

+Originator
-* Originator: Person or organization in an origin network seeking the transfer of a digital asset to a beneficiary located in a remote network.
+: Person or organization in an origin network seeking the transfer of a digital asset to a beneficiary located in a remote network.

+Beneficiary
-* Beneficiary: Person or organization in an destination network seeking to receive the transfer of a digital asset to from an originator located in a remote network.
+: Person or organization in an destination network seeking to receive the transfer of a digital asset to from an originator located in a remote network.

+Gateway device identity
-* Gateway device identity: The identity of the device implementing the gateway functions.
+: The identity of the device implementing the gateway functions.
 The term is used in the sense of IDevID (IEEE 802.1AR) or EK/AIK (in TPM1.2 and TPM2.0) [IDevID].

+Gateway owner
-* Gateway owner: The entity that owns and operates a gateway within a network.
+: The entity that owns and operates a gateway within a network.

+Application Context-ID
-* Application Context-ID: The relevant identifier used by originator's application and the beneficiary's application to identify the context of the asset transfer at the gateway level.
+: The relevant identifier used by originator's application and the beneficiary's application to identify the context of the asset transfer at the gateway level.
 The context identifier may also be used to bind the application to selected gateway for the given transfer instance, identified by a Session-ID.

+Gateway Session-ID
-* Gateway Session-ID: This the identifier used between the sender gateway and the recipient gateway to identify the specific transfer instance.
+: This the identifier used between the sender gateway and the recipient gateway to identify the specific transfer instance.
 The Session-ID must be included in all messages between the gateways.